satyarsh/lm-sensors-capture/README.md

 # lm-sensors output capture!
-a bash Script that Captures the output of the lm-sensors command and saves it in a file.
+a bash Script that Captures the output of the lm-sensors command and saves it in a text file.

-First give the script a file path then how frequent do you want it to output to a file (value is in seconds)
+First give the script a text file path then how frequent do you want it to output to a file (value is in seconds)

+basically create a text file of your choice and give the path of it to the script.

-Make sure that the file you are writing to has write privileges and lm-sensors is installed!
+Make sure that the text file you are writing to has write privileges and lm-sensors is installed!

 Ctrl + C to quit out of the Script.